 - Access to rich holdings in STE print serials through a partnership with the Linda Hall Library

 - Area Studies: major collections from Africa, Latin America, Middle East, Europe, Asia, and South Asia, in various formats

 Model Practices for Promoting CRL

-CRL member libraries including Dartmouth College, the University of Arkansas, and Tulane University feature descriptions of CRL in key website pages.
+CRL member libraries including Dartmouth College, the University of Arkansas, Tulane University, and Pepperdine University describe CRL's collections and services in key website pages.
 The University of Connecticut Libraries feature CRL in a description of interlibrary loan resources on their website.
 Carleton University in Ottawa produced a wonderful video interviewing student and faculty users of CRL materials.
-At DePaul University, University Librarian Scott Walter posted comments for faculty about the benefits of CRL membership, noting that "DePaul faculty and students are able to make use of a wealth of international collections through our membership in the Center for Research Libraries."
+Many libraries report on CRL activities in newsletters directed to faculty: Pepperdine University announced their new membership, while at longtime member DePaul University, University Librarian Scott Walter reminded faculty of the benefits available from CRL, noting that "DePaul faculty and students are able to make use of a wealth of international collections through our membership."

 There are many place you can integrate references to CRL, including: